 Reserve articles are available online.
 You will need a University email account to login.
 See Off-Campus Access for more information to set this up.
 To view electronic reserves, see Mortensen Electronic Reserves or Allen Electronic Reserves.

-A. Masters and doctoral students are required to bind their theses or dissertations as part of their degree requirements.
+Masters and doctoral students are required to bind their theses or dissertations as part of their degree requirements.
 Binding should be done through the Mortensen Library; this includes Hartt School students.
 See Thesis Binding for requirements, a checklist, and a bindery submission form that can be printed and submitted to the library.
 While the University Libraries accepts theses/dissertations for binding, binding is not done in-house.
 It can take 4-8 weeks for binding to be completed, so students should keep departmental guidelines in mind and submit items for binding as soon as possible to avoid unnecessary delays.

-A. Holders of University email accounts have access to the University's wireless network from most areas in both libraries, as well as from the area immediately outside.
+Holders of University email accounts have access to the University's wireless network from most areas in both libraries, as well as from the area immediately outside.
 Information about connecting to the network is available from the University's Wireless Information.

-A. There are several computers (a technology "Users Branch") on the main level of Mortensen, staffed by Information Technology Services, which has a wide variety of software available.
+There are several computers (a technology "Users Branch") on the main level of Mortensen, staffed by Information Technology Services, which has a wide variety of software available.
 The Allen Library also has Macintosh computers (with dual boot to Windows) that has MS Office 2007.
-Printing in the Mortensen Users Branch and Allen is 5 cents per page.
+Printing in the Mortensen Users Branch and Allen is five cents per page.

-A. Fill out our online form or try our live chat box.
+Fill out our online form or try our live chat box.